 More on the circuit and tubes

-The output stage is push-pull design using matched 6L6GC tubes, though it can also work with EL34 if you prefer.
-It uses automatic bias, so no adjustments are ever necessary.
+The output stage is push-pull design using matched 6L6GC tubes with automatic bias, so no adjustments are ever necessary.
 Four 6SN7 tubes drive the outputs through two gain stages and phase inverter.
 ClarityCap audiophile grade capacitors, made in UK, couple the stages for highest quality signal path.
 Each channel is fully in separate tubes for maximum separation and sound stage, using a parallel triode initial gain stage for low noise and optimal drive of the second stage.

 These tube complements are classics with many options for new production or old stock brands you may prefer.
 I am presently including Tube Amp Doctor red base 6L6GC tubes.
 It's one of my favorite brands, excellent quality, tested and measured by TAD in Germany.
 And Tung-Sol 6SN7 driver tubes.
-(These are both subject to change given some current world events, tube shortages resulting from several brands made in Russia that could be limited in availability.
-I will update this page as needed, or communicate during the order and build process.)
+(These are both subject to availability and I may use some other brands.)

 What sound output should I expect?